Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 Oberon has many other powers but those two will be the ones most appropriate for this mystery.
 If it really seems like he should have another power, feel free to add it for your game.

-**Attacks**: Sword: 3-harm hand poison; Host of elf-knights plus goblin infantry: 4-harm hand/close/far area.
+**Attacks**: Sword: 3-[[harm]] hand poison; Host of elf-knights plus goblin infantry: 4-[[harm]] hand/close/far area.

 **Harm capacity**: 15 bbbbbbbbbbbbbbb

-**Armour**: Faerie mail: 3-armour magic
+**Armour**: Faerie mail: 3-[[armour]] magic

 **Weaknesses**:

 - **Winter**.
 Note that this weakness is of little use as the mystery takes place a few weeks after midsummer day.
 - **His Word**.
-If Oberon lies to or goes back on a promise or contract, the wronged party has power over him, which counts as a weakness.
+If Oberon lies to or goes back on a promise or contract, [[the wronged]] party has power over him, which counts as a weakness.
 As Oberon is aware of this, he will go to extraordinary lengths to never put himself in this position.

 Oberon's Fortress

 *Location: Crossroads (motivation: bring people and things together)*

-This is in Faerie.
-The hunters may travel here to try and come to an arrangement with Oberon.
+This is in Faerie. [[The hunters]] may travel here to try and come to an arrangement with Oberon.

 If you want, you can make the journey through Faerie a major task and extend the mystery.
-Alternatively, you can have the hunters **act under pressure** to find their way, or have them meet a guide who will take them swiftly to Oberon.
+Alternatively, you can have [[the hunters]] **act under pressure** to find their way, or have them meet a guide who will take them swiftly to Oberon.

-King Oberon is very powerful and has hosts of fairies under his command, so the hunters should treat this as a negotiation rather than a battle.
+King Oberon is very powerful and has hosts of fairies under his command, so [[the hunters]] should treat this as a negotiation rather than a battle.

 Violet, a changeling